ibm-cloud-docs/containers/network-cluster.md

     ```
     {: pre}

     By issuing the update command, the worker nodes are reloaded to pick up the service endpoint configuration.
-If no worker update is available, you must reload the worker nodes manually with the `ibmcloud ks worker reload` [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_reload).
+If no worker update is available, you must reload the worker nodes manually by using the `ibmcloud ks worker reload` [command](/docs/containers?topic=containers-kubernetes-service-cli#cs_worker_reload).
 If you reload, be sure to cordon, drain, and manage the order to control the maximum number of worker nodes that are unavailable at a time.
     {: important}